awestover/thoughts/content/trivia.md

 > Who are you most similar to?
 How are you different from them?

->What is an under-cared about large societal problem? (bonus points if I don't currently know/care about it, but you convince me that I should).

 > What percentile do you/I fall in for "being social"? for "being happy", for "being nice", "conformist", etc. Basically, the q is, pick some interesting "character" dimensions and ask where person falls.
 > Often elicits good stories -- e.g., a "proof" that I'm "super social" or Fermi estimations.
 > Good to discuss positive and negative aspects of the characteristic, whichever side of the mean it falls on.

+- What is an under-cared about large societal problem? (bonus points if I don't currently know/care about it, but you convince me that I should).
-> Suppose the world was about to end, or your friend was about to die.
-> Do you have a responsibility to try to stop this?
+- Suppose the world was about to end, or your friend was about to die.
+Do you have a responsibility to try to stop this?

-> What are your top priorities?
+- What are your top priorities?

-> Talk about AI.
+- What are your thoughts on AI.
 - Tell me about your name.
 - What's your favorite thing about yourself?
 - Favorite book?
 Favorite character?